#audio-processing

 Why are blocky sky artifacts still haunting your photos in 2026?
 We break down the math behind JPEG, WebP, AVIF, and the new JPEG XL.

-#1854: The Conductor Is a Human Metronome
+#1854: The Conductor as a CPU

 A conductor isn't just a timekeeper; they're a CPU for the orchestra, using high-bandwidth non-verbal signals to unify 80 musicians.